Webinar tips and tricks

 You are the host or a co-host

-Then you are probably going to stream either you webcam or your screen (or both!).
+Then you are probably going to stream either your webcam or your screen (or both!).

 You are an attendee

 This is a tricky configuration.
 It forces you to stream your entire screen.
-As soon as you switch between apps (e.g Keynote, and Chrome), everybody will see your other apps while your transition between apps.
+As soon as you switch between apps (e.g Keynote, and Chrome), everybody will see your other apps while you transition between apps.